CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 {{% notice info %}}

-The Openshift and Kubernetes (KubeAdm) instructions both have a section for installing docker.
+The OpenShift and Kubernetes (KubeAdm) instructions both have a section for installing docker.
 Installing docker now won't cause any issues but you may wish to configure Docker storage before bringing everything up.
 Configuring Docker Storage is different from *Storage Configuration* referenced earlier in the instructions and is not covered here.